Shopify vs. WooCommerce: Which shop is better?

-In this comprehensive comparison, we analyze Shopify and WooCommerce across 20 criteria – from costs to SEO capabilities to scalability.
-By the end, you will know exactly which platform is the right choice for your Austrian online shop.
+In this comprehensive comparison, we analyze Shopify and WooCommerce based on 20 criteria – from costs and SEO capabilities to scalability.
+By the end, you'll know exactly which platform is the right choice for your Austrian online store.

-Before diving into the detailed comparison, here is a brief overview of both platforms:
+Before we delve into the detailed comparison, here's a brief overview of both platforms:

 Here is our comprehensive feature comparison of both platforms – based on our experience from over 3 years of e-commerce projects: